Toyo Open Country AT2 tyre review (they wore, a lot)

 When looking at tyres, I eventually came down to two options – the BFG K02 and the Toyo AT2.
 I could get the BFG’s fitted for $285 a corner, and the Toyos for $239 a corner.
 The BFG’s have come down in price a lot to compete, as they were extremely expensive in the past.

 PS – don’t hate me BFG, or owners.
-I ran the KM2’s and really liked them, and nearly put the K02’s on my Dmax too; just sharing my observations and final conclusions.
+I ran the KM2’s on our 80 Series and really liked them, and nearly put the K02’s on my Dmax too; just sharing my observations and final conclusions.
 You can do your own research, and make your own mind up.
 They are a great tyre, just didn’t come out on top in my research.

 Why not a mud terrain tyre?

 I spent a long time going back and forth between muddies and all terrains.
 I’ve always had muddies, and they are great in some situations, but as with everything, have a list of compromises too.